from £42 /night help

 Local people love and fuss over children and guests often find that their children have some Italian friends at the end of the holiday!

 There is plenty of free off road parking within two minutes walk.

 The pool is open for the summer season months (usually mid May to late September).
-The initial opening date is dependent upon the weather.

 To enable you to get the most out of this beautiful corner of Italy, we provide you with excellent local maps (including walking maps), guides, reference books and local information.